-Lemon laws are designed to protect auto owners from defective vehicles that are still under the car manufacturer’s original warranty and bought at retail – this is certainly the case in California.
+Lemon laws are generally designed to protect auto owners from defective vehicles that were bought with a car manufacturer original warranty and where the issue occurred while the car was under the car manufacturers original warranty and bought at retail – this is certainly the case in California.
 If you happen to be one of those unlucky owners of a defective vehicle, these laws could protect you not only from unplanned expenses and inconveniences but depending on your circumstances may also entitle you to an outright vehicle “buyback.”

 Unfortunately, consumers who buy a used vehicle also finance it, and as a consequence, are stuck with a car loan after they’ve signed the sales contract.
 They continue to make payments on a car that has significant problems.
 In many cases, the burden of proof lies on the consumer who bought the used vehicle to prove that they purchased a defective vehicle because, almost by definition, a used car is bought after the statutory “presumption” period of 18,000 miles or 18 months.